mgechev/angularjs-in-patterns/README.md

 >Page Controller pattern accept input from the page request, invoke the requested actions on the model, and determine the correct view to use for the resulting page.
 Separate the dispatching logic from any view-related code

 Since there is a lot of duplicate behavior between the different pages (like rendering footers, headers, taking care of the user's session, etc.) page controllers can form a hierarchy.
 In AngularJS we have controllers, which are with more limited scope of responsibilities.
-They don't accept user requests, since this is responsibility of the `$route` or `$state` services, the page rendering is responsibility of the directives `ng-view`/`ui-view`.
+They don't accept user requests, since this is responsibility of the `$route` or `$state` services and the page rendering is responsibility of the directives `ng-view`/`ui-view`.

 Similarly to the page controllers, AngularJS controllers handle user interactions, provide and update the models.
 The model is exposed to the view when it is being attached to the scope, all methods invoked by the view, in result of user actions, are ones, which are already attached to the scope.
 Another similarity between the page controllers and the AngularJS controllers is the hierarchy, which they form.
 It corresponds to the scope hierarchy.
 That way common actions can be isolated to the base controllers.

-The controllers in AngularJS are very closely related to the code-behind in ASP.NET WebForms, since their responsibilities almost overlap.
+The controllers in AngularJS are quite similar to the code-behind in ASP.NET WebForms, since their responsibilities almost overlap.
 Here is an example hierarchy between few controllers:

 ```HTML